hylandtechoutreach/internship/Documentation2021/AllInterns.md

-# PEEKE Interns - All
+# PEEKE Interns - All Groups
-Notes about activities we did with all interns, regardless of group.
+Notes about activities we did with all interns together, regardless of group.

 ## June 17th - Meet Your Mentor thru Y.O.U.
 We met some of the interns, did some icebreaker activities.